 Chimney Rock at Chimney Rock State Park, on US 64/74A at 431 Main St., surrounds its dramatic same-named formation.
 For exceptional views that include Lake Lure, hikers can reach the summit by means of a marked trail and stairways.
 An elevator, which rises 26 stories, also is available.
 A trail also leads to 404-foot Hickory Nut Falls.
 One of the highest falls east of the Mississippi River, Hickory Nut Falls were featured as a backdrop in the 1992 movie “The Last of the Mohicans.”

 Two lower trails are the Great Woodland Adventure—which features handcrafted sculptures depicting wildlife indigenous to the region—and the Four Seasons Trail, a more strenuous, winding route.
 The Exclamation Point Trail leads to Exclamation Point (200 feet higher than Chimney Rock) and passes the Opera Box and Devil's Head.
 Other points of interest include Gneiss Cave and Crevice Pass.

 Myriad wildflowers, birds and plants are indigenous to the park.
 Some of the trails are steep in places, and negotiating them requires sure footing.
 Guided hikes are scheduled throughout the year.
 Fox Mountain Guides offer guided rock climbing.

-CLOSURE INFORMATION: The upper parking lot and trails are closed due to damage sustained during a rainstorm in October 2017.
+CLOSURE INFORMATION: The upper parking lot and trails are closed due to storm damage.
 Check the website or phone for reopening updates.
-The lower portion of the park (including the Four Seasons Trail, the Great Woodland Adventure, Animal Discovery Den and the trail to Hickory Nut Falls) remain open to visitors.
+The lower portion of the park (including the Four Seasons Trail, the Great Woodland Adventure, Animal Discovery Den and the trail to Hickory Nut Falls) remains open to visitors.

 Pet friendly (call for restrictions/fees.).
 Picnicking is permitted.
 Food is available.